-We do not have formal designated officers such as president, secretary etc. Like everyone else, all volunteers and organisers must buy the tickets to attend.
+We have designated formal officers such as Chair, Vice-Chair, Treasurer, Secretary etc, but this was not the case in its early setup.
+Like everyone else Officers, Committee Members, volunteers and organisers must buy tickets to attend its events.
 To date no outside grants have been sought.
-There is no annual membership fee and each & everyone is welcome to our society’s functions (provided they purchase tickets in advance which are available in advance of all of our events).
+There is currently no annual membership fee and each & everyone is welcome to our society’s functions by purchasing their tickets in advance.

 At present, our future seems very bright.
-We have new young members ready to volunteer and improve the organisation eg Bankim Chandra and Rishi Jain have helped develop the website.
+We have new young members ready to volunteer and improve the organisation eg Balbir Singh Gohler has recently been appointed Chairperson (July 2020) following Baldev Soni (Founding Member) retiring and taking on Treasurer role.
+Bankim Chandra (Vice-Chair), Pinakin Patel and Rishi Jain have helped develop the website.
 This has elevated us to the 21st century.
 Rishi Soni has developed the Facebook page.
-Sangeeta Agerwall and Shilpi Chandra are helping the children to perform dances and other activities.
+Sangeeta Agrawal and Shilpi Chandra are helping the children with education, dance performances and other activities.